-Each of the houses that make up the resort (plus the huge Ipoh
+Each of the houses that make up the resort has its own story, and

-story, and together they tell quite a tale of Malaysian
+together they tell quite a tale of Malaysian architectural

 Our own, the wooden Black and White House, proved our favourite.
-Set on stilts, it’s immaculately painted in black and white, with stained glass shutters that let in the breeze during the day and filter light in the evening.
-A porch with a sofa leads to the main living room, with rainbow rugs, comfy seating, a coffee table and a curvy wooden dining table with 2 chairs.
-It’s a successful combination of themes and textures, too: an ornately carved wardrobe and black ivory-inlaid lacquered box complement the patterned satin throw cushions and red Chinese lantern vase.
+Set on stilts, it’s immaculately painted (as you may imagine) in black and white, with stained glass shutters that let in the breeze during the day and filter light in the evening.
+It’s a successful combination of themes and textures: an ornately carved wardrobe and black ivory-inlaid lacquered box complement the patterned satin throw cushions and red Chinese lantern vase.
 Somehow, it just works - an inspirational space of total tranquillity.

 - CD player

 - Internet Connection

 - Safe box

 - Baby Cots